We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

-Average Credit Score of Home Buyers in 2021
+Average Credit Score of Home Buyers

 The average credit score of home buyers is a higher credit score than the average credit score in the US.
 This is due to the fact that the stronger your credit score and the better your credit history, the easier it is to get approved for a mortgage with desirable interest rates and terms.